connet-dev/connet/README.md

 ## Hosting

-If you want to use `connet`, but you don't wanna run the server yourself, we also have a hosted service at [connet.dev](https://connet.dev).
+If you want to use `connet`, but you don't want to run the server yourself, we have also built a hosted service at [connet.dev](https://connet.dev).
 It is free when clients connect directly, builds upon the open source components by adding account management and it is one of the easiest way to start.